hydroperx/metro.js/README.md

 registerIcon("iconX", { black: source, white: source });
 ```

-These icons can then be used in for example `Icon` and `IconButton` components.
+These icons can then be used in for example `Icon` and `CircleIconButton` components.

 To unregister a previously registered icon, use `unregisterIcon()`.